SeregPie/lodash.permutations/README.md

 `_.permutations(collection, n)`

-Calculates all possible permutations of a certain size.
+Calculates all possible permutations without repetition of a certain size.

 | argument | description |
 | ---: | :--- |